Generic Name: Dalteparin Sodium

 Acute illness with severely restricted mobility: 5000 units once daily, generally for 12–14 days.1

-Treatment of DVT or PE in Cancer Patients
+Extended Treatment of Venous Thromboembolism in Cancer Patients

 Safety and efficacy of treatment periods >6 months not established.1